source

 Current Shell Context: Unlike running a script directly (e.g.,

-runs commands in the current shell context.
+./script.sh), which executes in a new shell,sourceruns commands in the current shell context.
 This means any changes to environment variables, working directory, or shell options will affect the current shell session.Error Handling: If the sourced file contains errors, they will be reported in the current shell.
 The execution will continue after the error unless the

-option is set (set -e
+errexitoption is set (set -e).Portability: While

-) is more portable and works in POSIX-compliant shells.
+sourceis widely used inbash, it is not POSIX standard.
+The dot command (.) is more portable and works in POSIX-compliant shells.

 Examples